-Here at Poplar we’re really excited about web-based augmented reality, so we are very happy that Zappar has started supporting WebAR content creation.
+Here at Poplar Studio we’re really excited about web-based augmented reality, so we are very happy that Zappar has started supporting WebAR content creation.
 This tutorial is a step-by-step walkthrough on how to produce a WebAR experience using Zappar’s image tracking technology:

 2. Download the following assets onto your computer to follow along with the tutorial: